- Your role as board member

 Desired skills and experience

 Each year the CIRA Board of directors submits a Board Competencies and Diversity Report that outlines the skills and experience the nomination committee should be looking for when reviewing applications.
+This report is usually published in May and a list of desired skills and experience from this report will be posted below at that time.

 To be eligible to become a director, an individual must: